 Anticipating the emergence of the World Wide Web and the Internet, as a base for broadcasting worldwide, Gordon Land started a daily editorial on the website of Radio and Media Productions.
 The program was called ComputerTalk©.
 This was one of the first ever daily editorials on the Internet specialising in computers and the computer industry.
 The program was appreciated by the industry.

 Land tried not only alphanumeric broadcasts on the Internet, but also experimented in live broadcasts.
 This began with the help of Apple Computers Inc and with the cooperation of the advanced computer lecturers at the Australian National University (ANU) Canberra.
 The first broadcast contained life transmissions and interviews with the Chief Executive Officers of IBM, Compaq, Hewlett Packard, Microsoft, Apple and other companies.
-This was a first ever event of life broadcast and canned recordings on the emerging Internet.
+This was the first-ever event of life broadcast and canned recordings on the emerging Internet.

-On the commercial site of things: Prof. G.Y.
-Land and Dr. Mark Hannah his former partner and now Lecturer at London University, UK owned the world famous Minox Company, specialising in ultra miniature special cameras and optical equipment for Government, National Security, Military and Police Forces, Sciences, Medical as well as for Private applications.
+On the commercial side of things: Prof. G.Y.
+Land and Dr Mark Hannah his former partner and now Lecturer at London University, UK owned the world famous Minox Company, specialising in ultra-miniature special cameras and optical equipment for Government, National Security, Military and Police Forces, Sciences, Medical as well as for Private applications.
 The purchase was a chance matter unfortunately with a huge financial loss.
 Minox in Germany was sold to Leica (Leitz).
 Ernst Leitz, Wetzlar, Germany, were the inventors of the 35mm photo cameras invented and developed by Prof. Barnack (1913).